zhanzhenzhen/futurescript/develop.md

 Commands
 ========

-Because Node.js 10 doesn't turn on ES modules by default, and because Shebang has a limit of supporting only 1 argument on Linux (unlike macOS), and also because Windows cannot recognize Bash scripts, we are using a JS wrapper `dev.js` to run `dev.mjs`.
+Because Node.js doesn't turn on some experimental features by default, and because Shebang has a limit of supporting only 1 argument on Linux (unlike macOS), and also because Windows cannot recognize Bash scripts, we are using a JS wrapper `dev.js` to run `dev.mjs`.
 In the future this wrapper can be removed.

 Create a New Version
 --------------------